Matt-DESTROYER/CDN/JS/DOMLib/README.md

 ```js
 DOMLibInstance
 ```
 This class allows you to piece together the components of your website.
+(Not available to global scope.)

 ```js
 DOMLibInstance.prototype.Page;